 - Seek medical treatment ASAP so that you are assessed, treated and medical reports created.

-- Report the abuse to police – this can be essential if you want to claim compensation through the CICA scheme (more details on this later in the guide).
+- Report the abuse to police – this can be essential if you want to claim compensation through the CICA scheme.

 - If the abuse happened at work, a charity placement or other organisation – report the abuse to a member of senior management

 - If there are any witnesses who saw the abuse happen, or you and the abuser at the location where the abuse happened, then get their details.